Sharky90/100-days-of-code/r1-log.md

 Today's Progress: Just did the 'Bindings' and 'Strings' chapter and learned how to manipulate different operations in a string.
 Special thanks to MIT's intro to cs and programming with python for in detail explanation.

+//Day 3:September 07.
+Saturday//
+Today's Progress: Learned how to control loops ( for loops & while loops) and how to break statements.

 ### R1D2